zanzo420/vanilla-questing/readme.md

 # Vanilla Questing
 This is an open source webapp that presents quest related content for Classic World of Warcraft in a graphical and easy-to-follow format.
 The underlying algorithm parses a custom written JSON file and dynamically renders the page content based on the JSON block you’re viewing.
 There are no traditional backend components like a database being used, and the application functions completely on the client side.
 Profiles and settings are stored locally in your browsers localstorage.

 **Disclaimer**: The content of the website represents the latest “gh-pages” branch which is a compiled and minified version of the master branch.
-If you clone this repository and it acts weird, it might have devmode turned on which modifies some of the core functionality.
-Devmode can be turned off from the [init file](https://github.com/wickstjo/vanilla-questing/blob/master/src/init.js).
+The master branch might not fully represent the current iteration of the live website if something new is in development.
+If you're interested in routing rather than the code, read the section about routing locally.

 ## Cloning the project
 The application is entirely written in **ReactJS** and comes with automatic hot reloading.
 You need to have NodeJS and NPM installed in order to install the required node modules after cloning the project.
 This are the version I have installed: